 Tripe helps your dog’s digestive system, especially if your dog is eats kibble.
 Green tripe juices are rich in digestive enzymes and healthy bacteria.
 They promote improved digestion in ruminants, which will benefit your dog as well.

 Green tripe for dogs also helps them obtain the most nutrition from their food.
 Digestive enzymes also help to purify and clean the blood and get rid of parasites, fungi, and toxins.
-They also enhance immune system strength, hormone balance, and metabolism.
+They also enhance the immune system’s strength, aid in hormone balance, and improve metabolism.

 Consider how much you pay for bottled probiotics and digestive enzymes.
 Tripe for your dog is full of the same excellent, organic ingredients and it’s less expensive in the long run.